- Provide assurance on core business processes in risk management and governance.

 The CCSA exam is available through computer-based testing, allowing you to test year-round at more than 500 locations worldwide.
 Candidates are able to sit for exams at any IIA-authorized Pearson VUE testing center worldwide, regardless of whether the testing center is located in your hometown or country.
 To locate the testing centers nearest you, visit the Pearson VUE website.
 You must apply and register in The IIA’s Certification Candidate Management System (CCMS) prior to scheduling an exam.

 You pay by credit card when applying for the program or register for an exam.
-As of 2015 the pricing structure is as follows:
+The pricing structure is as follows:

 Application Fee USD 200 USD 300